Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Krotov's Method in Open Quantum Systems

 where $1/\xi$ represents the memory time and $\Omega$ signifies a central frequency shift.
-This choice of the correlation function allows us to study how the system behaves under a non-Markovian bath with a continuously tunable strength of the memory effects, with smaller $\xi$ corresponding to stronger memory effects, whereas $\xi \rightarrow \infty$ would lead to a memoryless Markov dynamics.
-In principle, other types of correlation functions may be expanded~\cite{Hartmann2017a,Ritschel2014a} as a linear combination of Eq.~\eqref{eq_alphats}, and finite temperature baths may be cast as a fictitious thermal-vacuum state~\cite{Yu2004a}. so the calculations carried out here may be extended to other types of spectrums.
+This choice of the correlation function allows us to study how the system behaves under a non-Markovian bath with a continuously tunable strength of the memory effects, with~smaller $\xi$ corresponding to stronger memory effects, whereas $\xi \rightarrow \infty$ would lead to a memoryless Markov dynamics.
+In~principle, other types of correlation functions may be expanded~\mbox{\cite{Hartmann2017a,Ritschel2014a}} as a linear combination of Equation~\eqref{eq_alphats}, and~finite-temperature baths may be cast as a fictitious thermal--vacuum state~\cite{Yu2004a}, so the calculations carried out here may be extended to other types of spectra.
 The $O$-operator follows the consistency condition

-The \(O\)-operator has been analytically obtained for a wide range of interesting models~\cite{Jing2013a,Jing2010a,Strunz2004a}, and can be numerically calculated up to arbitrary order~\cite{Luo2015a,Li2014a} by an expansion of different orders of noise terms.
+The \(O\)-operator has been analytically obtained for a wide range of interesting models~\mbox{\cite{Jing2013a,Jing2010a,Strunz2004a}} and~can be numerically calculated up to arbitrary order~\cite{Luo2015a,Li2014a} by an expansion of different orders of noise terms.
 It is also worth pointing out that in most cases, even the noiseless leading order suffices to capture the interesting non-Markovian effects.
-Especially, in this case the master equation is readily given by
+In particular, in~this case the master equation is readily given by

 where \(\bar{O}^{(0)}(t)\) is the leading order approximation following